Over 650 role models from 145 institutions have taken part in Aurora supporting women to take the first step in their leadership journey.

 We ask role models to arrive from 09.45 to enable time to ask the Leadership Foundation team any questions and to find their table.
 We welcome role models to stay for the duration of the event finishing at 16.30.

 Please be aware that the Leadership Foundation is unable to reimburse expenses.
-However we do encourage role models to get in touch with their designated Aurora champion within their institution, who may be able to provide support.
+However, we do encourage role models to get in touch with their designated Aurora champion or liaison within their institution, who may be able to provide support.
+Find out who your Aurora champion is: Aurora Champion Directory

 Contact the Aurora team